synapsecns/synapse-contracts/docs/synapse/SynapseBridge.md

 - `deadline`: Epoch time of the deadline that the swap is allowed to be executed.

-# Function `withdrawAndRemove(address to, contract IERC20 token, uint256 amount, uint256 fee, contract ISwap pool, uint256 swapTokenAmount, uint8 swapTokenIndex, uint256 swapMinAmount, uint256 swapDeadline)` (#SynapseBridge-withdrawAndRemove-address-contract-IERC20-uint256-uint256-contract-ISwap-uint256-uint8-uint256-uint256-)
+# Function `withdrawAndRemove(address to, contract IERC20 token, uint256 amount, uint256 fee, contract ISwap pool, uint256 swapTokenAmount, uint8 swapTokenIndex, uint256 swapMinAmount, uint256 swapDeadline)` {#SynapseBridge-withdrawAndRemove-address-contract-IERC20-uint256-uint256-contract-ISwap-uint256-uint8-uint256-uint256-}
-Function to be called by the node group to withdraw the underlying assets from the contract
+No description
 ## Parameters:
 - `to`: address on chain to send underlying assets to